SteavenGamerYT/Wallpapers/README.md

 I find wallpapers in a number of different locations but good places to check out include [WallpaperFlare](https://wallpaperflare.com) and [WallpaperAccess](https://wallpaperaccess.com).
 Some of the wallpapers were probably included in default wallpaper packages from various Linux distributions that I have installed over the years.

 # Ownership
-Because I downloaded most of these from sites like Imgur and /wg/, I have no way of knowing if there is a copyright on these images.
+Because I downloaded most of these from sites like WallpaperFlare and WallpaperAccess, I have no way of knowing if there is a copyright on these images.
 If you find an image hosted in this repository that is yours and of limited use, please let me know and I will remove it.